kikibianc/kikibianc/README.md

 - 🏃 I work at SSW https://ssw.com.au/people/kaique-biancatti
 - 🔭 My current client project has Bicep, Zendesk and all kinds of automation in it 🪐
 - 🌱 I’m learning Azure, Bicep and studying for Microsoft Exams in my spare time
-- 👯 I’m looking to lead a rock solid infrastructure team and deliver the best value for clients ⭐
+- 👯 I’m looking to lead a rock solid security and infrastructure team and deliver the best value for clients ⭐
 - 📫 How to reach me: 🐤 https://kikibianc.com
 - ⚡ Fun fact: I used to be a Ninja, now I'm a CrossFitter!